zhwei820/mgo/README.md

 Detailed documentation of the API is available at [GoDoc](https://godoc.org/github.com/globalsign/mgo).

-A [sub-package](https://godoc.org/github.com/globalsign/mgo/bson) that implements [BSON](http://bsonspec.org) is also included, and may be used independently of the driver.
+A [sub-package](https://godoc.org/github.com/globalsign/mgo/bson) that implements the [BSON](http://bsonspec.org) specification is also included, and may be used independently of the driver.

 ## Changes
 * Fixes attempting to authenticate before every query ([details](https://github.com/go-mgo/mgo/issues/254))